abdullah-erturk/iPXE-iso-efi-mbr-secureboot-support-/README.md

 The SecureBoot.cer file does not appear in the iso file.
 This file is embedded in the efi boot sector file.

 This file will be visible during boot.

+You can boot the ISO file with Grub2FM, Ventoy, AIO Boot style multiboot managers.